cassiebreviu/intro-nlp-wine-reviews/README.md

 # Intro to NLP using SciKit Learn and Python
-### Can We Predict the Points Range, Price Range and Grape Variety of a Wine from a Wine Experts Description?
+### Can we predict the points range, price range and grape variety of a wine from a wine experts description?
 A project to introduce you to a simple Bag of Words NLP using SciKit Learn and Python.
 You can use this same logic for document classification or any text classification problem you may be trying to solve.

 ## Prerequisites